abdallahgeha/backend-task/README.md

 ### Installation

-To use this class, ensure you have `Node.js` v18 installed on your machine.
-You will also need the following dependencies.
+To use this class, ensure you have `Node.js` v18 installed on your machine check [Download NodeJS](https://nodejs.org/en/download/package-manager).

+- Run `npm install` in the root of the project
+- To test: `npm test` will run test with jest.
+You will also need the following dependencies  but they come with `node`.

 ### Dependencies